CodeByBryant/101-Gude-to-Javascript/README.md

-# 101 Guide to [Language]
+# 101 Guide to Javascript

-A practical collection of **101 tips and examples** to level up your [Language] skills, from beginner basics to advanced mastery.
+A practical collection of **101 tips and examples** to level up your Javascript skills, from beginner basics to advanced mastery.
 Each tip is a small, focused example you can read, run, and learn from.

 ## Structure